 - Clearly specify what information is passed between actors.

-- Maintain a consistent level of detail. (i.e. user requirements – an end user is the subject of every sentence, system requirements – a system is the subject of every sentence)
+- Maintain a consistent level of detail.
+For example, for user requirements, an end-user should be the subject of every sentence.
+For system requirements, a system should be the subject of every sentence.

 - Every requirement should describe clear success criteria.
-(The user shall be able to view the Audit Log Report.)
+For example, “The user shall be able to view the Audit Log Report”.

 - Every requirement should state a single action and objective.
 Watch out for excessive use of “and” and “or”.
-For example:(If is the last Friday of the month and the payment is due on the 31st, and if the 31st is the last Friday of the month, then submitting the payment on that day after 6pm eastern time will result in a late payment.)
-I challenge to understand that one!
+For example, “If the last Friday of the month and the payment is due on the 31st, and if the 31st is the last Friday of the month, then submitting the payment on that day after 6pm eastern time will result in a late payment”.
+I challenge you to understand that one!

 - A requirement should not have an escape clause.
-(The System shall determine the number of login attempts except when the user has clearly entered an incorrect username.)
+For example, “The system shall determine the number of login attempts, except when the user has clearly entered an incorrect username”.

 So let’s take that simple request for a user friendly system.
 Here are some of the problems.